acquahsamuel/Blondercss/README.md

 # blonder
-css framework

-#### css utilities framework for rapid development or prototyping
+CSS utilities framework for rapid development or prototyping

 ## Installation
 To install all of the template files, run the following script from the root of your project's directory: